lupyuen/lupyuen.github.io/src/sourdough.md

     Here's how: Tilt the Bread Bucket to one side, scrape the dough off the Paddle with a wooden chopstick, remove the Paddle.

-1. Inside the Bread Bucket: With dry hands, [__Stretch and Fold__](https://www.the-sourdough-framework.com/Wheatsourdough.html#stretch-and-folds) the dough one round: North, South, East, West
+1. Inside the Bread Bucket: With dry hands (dusted with some bread flour), [__Stretch and Fold__](https://www.the-sourdough-framework.com/Wheatsourdough.html#stretch-and-folds) the dough one round: North, South, East, West

     (Be careful not to expel the gas!)